lucidBrot/einz/protocols/CommunicationModel/messages.md

 Implemented by **server** and **client**.

-If no keepalive packet is received within some timeout, the connection is considered broken.
+If no packet is received within some timeout, the connection is considered broken.
-`timeout` specified by the server in ms.

 The reason for this packet is that we cannot know whether a client disconnected unless we send to it.
 In the worst case, this would mean that we patiently wait some 30 seconds for a client to play, and only once we decide that this was too long and tell it that we disconnected it, we notice.
 To circumvent this, we send a keepalive packet back and forth and can thus make use of the `socket.setTimeout`, which only reacts to data packets, not to the tcp-internal keepalive packets.